tgautam03/jac.jl/README.md

 # JAC
-An Automatic Differentiation Library from Scratch in Julia.
+A Reverse-mode Automatic Differentiation Library from Scratch in Julia.